Peter wailed violently after he betrayed Jesus Christ, according to one translation. He was in the depths of hopelessness.

 Peter shows us how to face man’s worst crisis with abundant hope.
 Study his book carefully.

 We can’t do this job without the power of God.
 Peter endured trials not through physical strength, but by the power of God.
 Though we are naturally cowards, we must become great leaders for God.
-If we are empowered by the Holy Spirit, we will be far different than what we are humanly.
+If we are empowered by the Holy Spirit, we will be far different from what we are humanly.

 How do we endure trials?
 Peter says, “Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy” (verses 12-13).